Doctor Linked To Pro Golfer’s Suicide In Medical Malpractice Case

 The outcome of the civil case remains to be seen.
 This is not the first time that a doctor has been accused of becoming too intimate with a patient who is in a vulnerable state, often resulting in clouded medical judgment and compromised care.
 Intimate relations between doctors and patients are usually seen as unethical and can even cross the boundaries into medical malpractice.

-The victims of medical malpractice and their loved ones have the right to hold negligent doctors and hospitals accountable.
+The victims of New Haven medical malpractice and their loved ones have the right to hold negligent doctors and hospitals accountable.
 It is important that negligent physicians and medical facilities answer for themselves and take action to institute changes when individuals and families in Connecticut are harmed by medical malpractice.

 Source: Connecticut Post “Opening arguments begin in golfer-suicide trial,” Ken Ritter, May 7, 2014